 About Industrial Ecology (IndEcol)

-IndEcol is designed as an interdisciplinary research programme that brings together experts from different fields of sustainability sciences.
+IndEcol is designed as an interdisciplinary research group that brings together experts from different fields of sustainability sciences.
 Our research activities cover a wide range from impact assessments of specific technologies such as bio-fuel conversion plants, to the evaluation of international standards on corporate social responsibility.

 Previously, people calling themselves ‘Industrial Ecologists' would have very different educational backgrounds.
 While this source of knowledge is still quite important for our research, there is an increasing demand from industry for skilled people with knowledge about impact assessment and environmental accounting.
 NTNU and the Norwegian industry have seen this trend and consequently, the world's first PhD programme in Industrial Ecology was established in 2003 here at NTNU.
 The international MSc programme in Industrial Ecology was set up the year after, with its first admission of students in 2005.
 Teaching activities are interdisciplinary; they aim at building a bridge between engineering and social sciences.